Skip to main content

 • Projects

-Once you have Resources Categories (which are simply composed of the name and a color), you can create a Resource Template with that category assigned.
-This allows you to have several Resources Templates for a given Category.
+Once you have Resource Categories (which are composed of a name and a color), you can create a Resource Template with that category assigned.
+This allows you to have several Resource Templates for a given category.

-For instance, in the Resource Category "Antibodies", you might want to have a Resource Template for "Primary Antibody" and one for "Secondary Antibody".
-It's also fine to keep a one-to-one relationship between Resources Templates and Resources Categories.
+For instance, in the Resource Category "Antibodies", you might want a Resource Template for "Primary Antibody" and one for "Secondary Antibody".
+It's also fine to keep a one-to-one relationship between Resource Templates and Resource Categories.

-Look at the :ref:importing-data section to learn how to import your Resources from a spreadsheet file or through the API.
+Look at the Importing data section to learn how to import your Resources from a spreadsheet file or through the API.

 Furthermore, Resources can be made bookable, see section below.